jyothisreevinaya/capgemini-data-engineering-training/week0/Phase2/README.md

 Key Learnigs:

--SparkSession : Used to start PySpark and work with data.
+- SparkSession : Used to start PySpark and work with data.

--Create DataFrame() : Used to create table(DataFrame) from data.
+- Create DataFrame() : Used to create table(DataFrame) from data.

--show() is used to display the data , select() is used to choose specific columns, count()- used to count number of rows
+- show() is used to display the data , select() is used to choose specific columns, count()- used to count number of rows

--filter() used to get only required rows based on conditions, groupBy() used to group data and perform operations.
+- filter() used to get only required rows based on conditions, groupBy() used to group data and perform operations.

 Challenges:

--Difficulty of using joins in PySpark
+- Difficulty of using joins in PySpark

--Handling null values in PySpark
+- Handling null values in PySpark

 Results :